 itch medication, band-aids, stomach ache remedy, antibiotic cream, diarrhea medicine, prescription antibiotics for travelers’ diarrhea (Ciprofloxacin), and any prescription medications.

-A quick reminder during traveling to Africa you should focus on simplicity.
-Make sure your duffle bag does not exceed 20 kg or 44 pounds.
+A quick reminder: when traveling to Africa, focus on simplicity.
+Ensure your duffel bag does not exceed 20 kg (44 pounds).

-Many chartered flights charge extra luggage, which could add up to your travel cost in Tanzania or Kenya.
+Many chartered flights charge extra for luggage, which can add to your travel costs in Tanzania or Kenya.

-Many accomodation offers laundry services to clients, you should be able to wash your clothes and change them, this could help you to save space and be flexible while on safari.
+Many accomodation options offer laundry services to clients.
+You should be able to wash and dry your clothes and change them, which can help you save space and stay flexible while on safari.

-The quick guide above gives you an idea of what you should pack but creates a better understanding,
+The quick guide above gives you an idea of what you should pack, but it creates a better understanding,

-Let’s now discuss in detail the safari packing list for Tanzania and Kenya.
+Let’s now discuss the safari packing list for Tanzania and Kenya in detail.

 Here is the list of items to pack for your Africa Safari: Kenya & Tanzania

-Duffel bags are the best bags to pick when it comes to an African safari. it is easier to travel with a soft duffel bag than a hard suitcase.
+Duffel bags are the best option for an African safari.
+It is easier to travel with a soft duffel bag than a hard suitcase.

-As everyone’s gear gets piled up in trucks and squeezed into small, chartered flights, duffel bags make the trip easier for everybody.
+As everyone’s gear is piled into trucks and squeezed into small, chartered flights, duffel bags make the trip easier for everyone.

-The 80- 90 litters duffel bags are the best bags to opt for while visiting Africa for safari.
+The 80-90-liter duffel bags are the best option when visiting Africa for a safari.

-Make sure all the zippers are easy to lock and with strong zipper systems that are not easy to break.
+Ensure all zippers are easy to lock and use strong, durable zipper systems that are difficult to break.

 You can use a small lock to secure your bag.
-The other idea to think about is how to add versatility to your bag, simply by considering the hand and shoulder strapping system.
+Another idea is to add versatility to your bag by considering the hand and shoulder strapping system.

-Some of the icon brands available in the markets and we would like to recommend for your safari if you can afford include:
+Some of the iconic brands available in the markets, and we would like to recommend for your safari if you can afford, include:

 The North Face Base Camp Duffel

-This is something that will never let you down, but it comes at the hefty cost of paying for the North Face brand.
+This will never let you down, but it comes at the steep cost of paying for the North Face brand.

-It is available in five sizes, but if you decide to go with the North Face duffel, we would recommend the Large version.
+It is available in five sizes, but if you choose the North Face duffel, we recommend the Large.

 The REDCAMP Extra Large Duffel

-This a great quality 96L duffel bag that is perfect for safari trips.
+This high-quality 96L duffel bag is ideal for safari trips.
 It is super durable and decently water-resistant.

-It comes with loads of storage and is equipped with three outside pockets and an interior pocket that the duffel bag folds into when not in use.
+It offers ample storage and features three exterior pockets and an interior pocket that folds into the duffel bag when not in use.

 In terms of value for money, the REDCAMP Duffel is hard to beat.